 In electronics PCB Manufacturing, assembly and rework, the metals to be joined are the leads of the electronic components (thru-hole or SMD) with the copper tracks on the PCB.
 The alloy used to join these two metals is solder which is basically tin-lead (Sn-Pb) or tin-silver-copper (Sn-Ag-Cu).
 Tin-lead solder is called leaded solder because of the lead present in it while the tin-silver-copper solder is called lead-free solder because no lead is present in it.

-one should remember that soldering, brazing and welding are different from each other.
+Few other terms such as brazing and welding are often linked with soldering.
+But one should remember that soldering, brazing and welding are different from each other.
 Soldering is done using solder while brazing is done using a lower melting-temperature filler metal.
 In welding, the base metal also melts while joining two metals whereas this is not the case with soldering and brazing.

 Flux plays a vital role in any soldering process and electronics PCB manufacturing and assembly.
 Flux removes any oxide and prevents oxidation of metals and hence helps in better soldering quality.
-In Electronics PCB Assembly process, flux removes any oxide from the copper tracks on the PCB and oxides from the leads of the electronic components.
-These oxides are biggest resistance in good soldering and by removing these oxides, fluxes play a very vital role here.
+In Electronics PCB Assembly process, flux removes any oxide and impurities from the copper tracks on the PCB and oxides from the leads of the electronic components.
+These oxides are biggest resistance in good soldering joint and by removing these oxides, fluxes play a very vital role here.